 Avoid primers that can form hairpin loops or primer-dimers.
+You can check for primer dimers (both homodimers and heterodimers) on the IDT website primer check tool.
 Also avoid stretches of more than 2 identical bases (especially C or G), particularly at the 3' end.
 This can cause slippage or mismatch during annealing, resulting in a bulge in the primer/template hybrid which could prevent the polymerase from priming.

 Many primer design programs are currently available from our computing facility to assist you with primer design and evaluation.
+If you have strict limitations on the location (cloning or mutant making) you will typically design them manually.
+If you're checking for presence absence of a gene, you can use a software.